 1. Retailers: Lottery Draw System

-2. HNI/NII: Proportionate allotment system.
+2. HNI/NII: Lottery Draw system from 2025 April.
 Under this system, the allotment is made in such a way that all eligible investors receive shares in proportion to their application size.

 Few other specific rules for HNI/NII application: